gchq/Gaffer/example/example-graph/src/main/resources/example/gettingstarted/7/walkthrough.md

 The schema and data is the same as the previous example.
 We start by loading the data into the graph as we have done previously.

 The operation chain is built up using several ${GET_RELATED_EDGES_JAVADOC} operations.
-In between each of these operations we cache the results in memory using a LinkedHashSet (so this is only applicable to small subgraphs) by executing the ${UPDATE_EXPORT_JAVADOC} operation.
+In between each of these operations we cache the results in memory using a LinkedHashSet (so this is only applicable to small subgraphs) by executing the ${EXPORT_TO_SET_JAVADOC} operation.
 In order to chain the get related edges operations together we also have to extract the destination vertex of each edge first using an ${ENTITY_SEED_EXTRACTOR_JAVADOC}:

 ${EXTRACTOR_SNIPPET}